Elena' s AI Blog

 Following best practices for citing and referencing sources in your work is important to avoid plagiarism.
 Here are some tips to help you avoid plagiarism:

 • Ensure you understand what plagiarism is and how to avoid it.
-Familiarize yourself with your institution’s guidelines on academic integrity and plagiarism.
+Familiarise yourself with your institution’s guidelines on academic integrity and plagiarism.
 Usually, good universities provide students with an introduction to intellectual honesty, anti-plagiarism practices, and proper citation guidelines.
 That usually happens in the first year of study.

 • When writing about a topic, use your own words and ideas to explain the concepts.
 If you need to include a direct quote, use quotation marks and cite the source appropriately.
 You must improve your literacy skills and learn about alternative works, synonyms, and the correct terminology in your research area.
 I recommend reading a lot and using a thesaurus.
 Thesauruses can be found in print or online and are often used by writers, students, and language learners to expand their vocabulary and improve their writing skills.